Bipolar II disorder: Epidemiology

 The global estimated lifetime prevalence of bipolar disorder among adults range from 1 to 3 percent.
 The annual incidence is estimated to vary from 0.3 to 1.2 percent worldwide.
 According to the World Mental Health Survey Initiative, the lifetime prevalence of BP-II was found to be 0.4%, with a 12-month prevalence of 0.3%.
 Other meta-analyses have found lifetime prevalence of BP-II up to 1.57%.
 In the United States, the estimated lifetime prevalence of BP-II was found to be 1.1%, with a 12-month prevalence of 0.8%.
 The mean age of onset for BP-II was 20 years.
 Thus far, there have been no studies that have conclusively demonstrated that an unequal distribution of bipolar disorders across sex and ethnicity exists.

 A vast majority of studies and meta-analysis do not differentiate between BP-I and BP-II, and current epidemiology data may not accurately describe true prevalence and incidence.
 In addition, BP-II is underdiagnosed in practice, and it is easy to miss milder forms of the condition.
+The prevalence of the larger category of bipolar spectrum disorder has been estimated to be as much as 6% of the population.